1234-parwal/chat-bot-app/README.md

 To run the server, you will need to use NPM Start.
 For fast real-time chat messages, the chat application is running under Socket.io.

 ### Steps to run
-- For Backend :
+- For Backend : Server is running on port 5000
   - npm install
   - npm start
-This would run the backend on port 5000.

--For Frontend :
+-For Frontend : Server is running on port 3000
   - npm install
   - npm start
-This would run the frontend on port 3000.

 ### Features
-- Currently user can login in a private or public room with name of his/her choice & further can share the room name to other users he/she wants to chat with.
+- Currently user can login in a private or public room with room name of his/her choice & further can share the room name to other users he/she wants to chat with.
 - Chat is deleted as soon as user logs out of the system.
+- Added json web token authentication to authenticate the user.
+- Google Login